After 12 years of box making, here are a few examples from the many previous bespoke commissioned paintboxes.

 Q. Are they easy to clean?
 A. Yes they are, simply rinse off the exterior and you can use a diluted, mild liquid soap on the mixing areas, rinse and blot dry.
 All pan trays can be removed to clean out the paintbox.

 Q. Do the paintboxes come with a thumb ring.
-A. Thumb rings are a separate to order option.
+A. Thumb rings are a separate to order item.
 Most boxes can be held without one and it is down to individual preference.
+Having a plain flat base means a paintbox can be set down without wobble.

 “Pans”.
 Pans are what hold the colours.
-Normally, all pan types are filled from tube colour.
+All pans are filled from tube colour.

 “Wells”.
 Wells are the mixing areas of the paintbox.
 They are parts of the lid and any flaps.